-1618 D.13-09-044, as later modified by D.15-06-008, D.15-12-002, and D.17-03-026, defines the previously approved budgets and parameters for the CAEATFA CHEEF programs.
+&lt;sup>18 D.13-09-044, as later modified by D.15-06-008, D.15-12-002, and D.17-03-026, defines the previously approved budgets and parameters for the CAEATFA CHEEF programs.
 CAEATFA's CHEEF budget and expenditures are detailed on pages 19-20 of Attachment A to the April 1, 2021, ACR.

-1517 D.17-03-026 at 11 finds that "Full lifecycle must entail any applicable on-bill payment remittance structures and credit enhancement support mechanisms for the full duration (e.g., 10, 15, or 20 years) agreed to in CAEATFA's CHEEF regulations and participation agreements with financial institutions."

-3. Would authorizing the use of existing, already-approved funding to provide subordinate debt or co-lending options in CAEATFA's Affordable Multi-Family (AMF) program be appropriate under CAEATFA's existing authority?1719 a.
-If so, does it have the potential to reduce participants' interest rates?

-b.
-If not, why not?

-c.
-Should the Commission authorize additional funding for this purpose, and if so, how much and why?

-4. Does subordinate debt or engaging in co-lending result in interest rate reductions for the CHEEF's program customers?
+- 3. Would authorizing the use of existing, already-approved funding to provide subordinate debt or co-lending options in CAEATFA's Affordable Multi-Family (AMF) program be appropriate under CAEATFA's existing authority? - a.
+If so, does it have the potential to reduce participants' interest rates? - b.
+If not, why not? - c.
+Should the Commission authorize additional funding for this purpose, and if so, how much and why? - 4.
+Does subordinate debt or engaging in co-lending result in interest rate reductions for the CHEEF's program customers?
 Does subordinate debt or engaging in co-lending lower or raise the risk of default or affect the affordability of participating in CHEEF programs?
-Are there examples of programs in which offering a subordinate debt or co-lending mechanism led financial institutions to lower interest rates significantly enough to make monthly customers loan payments more affordable?
+Are there examples of programs in which offering a subordinate debt or co-lending mechanism led financial institutions to lower interest rates significantly enough to make monthly customers loan payments more affordable? - a.

-a.
 Are there reliable data confirming the viability of a subordinate debt or co-lending mechanism?
-If so, what are the risks to participating and non-participating ratepayers and what are the safeguards that financial institutions would have in place to mitigate that risk?

-b.
-If co-lending and subordinate debt financing proved to be viable options, should they be made available to all financing programs including small business and residential?

-c.
-Are there any other financing options (such as interest rate-buy-downs) CAEATFA should consider offering to better implement its AMF or other CHEEF programs?
+If so, what are the risks to participating and non-participating ratepayers and what are the safeguards that financial institutions would have in place to mitigate that risk? - b.
+If co-lending and subordinate debt financing proved to be viable options, should they be made available to all financing programs including small business and residential? - c.
+Are there any other financing options (such as interest rate-buy-downs) CAEATFA should consider offering to better implement its AMF or other CHEEF programs? - 5.
+Do you think D.17-03-026 provided a broad authority for CAEATFA to modify its CHEEF programs, including those that are no longer pilots, as necessary to improve implementation and program success, or is additional authority or guidance necessary on this issue?

-1719 Details about the AMF program history and its current status are included in Attachment A to the April 1, 2021, ACR, at page 15.
+&lt;sup>19 Details about the AMF program history and its current status are included in Attachment A to the April 1, 2021, ACR, at page 15.